gmtsciencedev/scitq/docs/install.md

 - Copy back your ansible base configuration : `cp /root/oldansible/etc/ansible.cfg /etc/ansible/`
 - Install the files with `scitq-manage ansible install`
 - Create `/etc/ansible/inventory/02-scitq` and report in that file all the specific variables:
     - All the specific variables that were in `/root/oldansible/etc/common` :  `keyname`, and possibly `nfs_server`, `nfs_server_address` should be defined in that file under `[scitq:vars]`.
-If you still plan to deploy by source code (which may enable testing some code modification), add also the `scitq_source` variable with the path in which lives the code (in the path you set, you must have the `src` directory present as an immediate subdirectory) - not that if you do not do that, deployment will be done by pip, which is now the default.
+If you still plan to deploy by source code (which may enable testing some code modification), add also the `scitq_src` variable with the path in which lives the code (in the path you set, you must have the `src` directory present as an immediate subdirectory) - not that if you do not do that, deployment will be done by pip, which is now the default.
     - All the specific variables that were in `/root/oldansible/etc/ovh` should now go under `[ovh:vars]` in that file (so just copy paste the existing `[ovh:vars]` paragraph in that file)

 #### Service configuration